abdrahmansoltan/Learning-Notes/Interviews/Interview-Questions.md

 - **Flex-grow and Flex-shrink:**

   - **Grow:** expands item to fill space
+    - `flex-grow: 1` means the item can grow to fill available space.
+    - `flex-grow: 0` means the item will not grow beyond its initial size.
   - **Shrink:** contracts item when space is limited
+    - `flex-shrink: 1` means the item can shrink to fit within the container.
+    - `flex-shrink: 0` means the item will not shrink below its initial size.

 - **Flex direction:**